MathewKing/mcp2210-linux/README.md

 scp -p mcp2210.ko user/libmcp2210.so user/mcp2210 root@pi:bin/
 ```

 At the very least, your `KERNELDIR` should have a valid `.config` and you should run `make modules_prepare`.
-You'll need to enable the following in your .config:
+You'll need to enable the following in your .config (either modules or built-ins will do):

 * `CONFIG_SPI` - if you want to use the MCP2210 as an spi master
-* `CONFIG_SPI_SPIDEV` - if you want to use the kernel's handy-dandy spidev driver and the userspace utility's spi functionality
+* `CONFIG_SPI_SPIDEV` - if you want to use the kernel's handy-dandy spidev driver and the userspace utility's spi functionality.
+If you will only be using spi protocol drivers specific to your peripherals, then you do not need this option.
-* `CONFIG_GPIOLIB` - if you want to use the gpio interface
+* `CONFIG_GPIOLIB` - if you want to use the gpio interface or use gpios for chip selects (as opposed to Microchip's mechanism, which is faster if it serves your needs)

 You don't need to make `mcp2210.s` if you don't care to examine the disassembly.
 The `CFLAGS` supplied when building the userspace program aren't inferred if not supplied (although it really doesn't contain any floating point calculations at the moment).
 I use `-j4` because I have a quad core processor, tune to your preferences.
-Finally, there is a lot of hard-coded crap in the root [`Makefile`](Makefile) (The [`Kconfig`](Kconfig) only exists for future integration into the mainline kernel tree).

 Installing the Driver
 =====================